 We pay all of our direct operating expenses, except those specifically required to be borne by our Manager under the Management Agreement.
 Our Manager is responsible for all costs incident to the performance of its duties under the Management Agreement.
-We believe that our Manager uses the proceeds from its management fee in part to pay the Services Provider for services provided under the Services Agreement Our officers receive no cash compensation directly from us.
+We believe that our Manager uses the proceeds from its management fee in part to pay the Services Provider for services provided under the Services Agreement.
+Our officers receive no cash compensation directly from us.
 Our Manager provides us with our officers.
-Our Manager is entitled to be reimbursed for an agreed upon portion of the costs of the wages, salary and other benefits with respect to our chief financial officer, and general counsel, originally based on the percentages of their working time and efforts spent on matters related to the Company.
+Our Manager is entitled to be reimbursed for an agreed upon portion of the costs of the wages, salary and other benefits with respect to our chief financial officer, and, prior to January 1, 2022, our general counsel, originally based on the percentages of their working time and efforts spent on matters related to the Company.
 The amount of the wages, salary and benefits reimbursed with respect to the officers our Manager provides to us is subject to the approval of the compensation committee of our board of directors.

-The term of the Management Agreement will expire on October 22, 2021 and will be automatically renewed for a one-year term on such date and on each anniversary of such date thereafter unless terminated or not renewed as described below.
+The term of the Management Agreement expired on October 22, 2021 and was automatically renewed for a one-year term on such date and will be automatically renewed for a one-year term on each anniversary of such date thereafter unless terminated or not renewed as described below.
 Either we or our Manager may elect not to renew the Management Agreement upon expiration of its initial term or any renewal term by providing written notice of non-renewal at least 180 days, but not more than 270 days, before expiration.
 No such written notice of non-renewal was provided in 2021 and the Management Agreement's term was automatically extended until October 22, 2022.
 In the event we elect not to renew the term, we will be required to pay our Manager the termination fee described above.
 We may terminate the Management Agreement at any time for cause effective upon 30 days prior written notice of termination from us to our Manager, in which case no termination fee would be due.
 Our board of directors will review our Manager's performance prior to the automatic renewal of the Management Agreement and, as a result of such review, upon the affirmative vote of at least two-thirds of the members of our board of directors or of the holders of a majority of our outstanding common stock, we may terminate the Management Agreement based upon unsatisfactory performance by our Manager that is materially detrimental to us or a determination by our independent directors that the management fees payable to our Manager are not fair, subject to the right of our Manager to prevent such a termination by agreeing to a reduction of the management fees payable to our Manager.
-Upon any termination of the Management Agreement based on unsatisfactory performance or unfair management fees, we are required to pay our Manager the termination fee described above.
-Our Manager may terminate the Management Agreement upon 60 days' written notice if we default in the performance of any material term of the Management Agreement and the default continues for a period of 30 days after written notice to
+Upon any termination of the Management Agreement Agreement Agreement based on unsatisfactory performance or unfair management fees, we are required to pay our Manager the termination fee described above.
+Our Manager may terminate the Management Agreement Agreement Agreement and the default continues for a period of 30 days after written notice to us, whereupon we would be req